 Components of comprehensive income or loss, including net income or loss, are reported in the financial statements in the period in which they are recognized.
 Other comprehensive income or loss is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
 Net income (loss) and other comprehensive income (loss) are reported net of any related tax effect to arrive at comprehensive income (loss).
-Comprehensive loss includes net loss as well as other changes in stockholders' equity that result from transactions and economic events other than those with stockholders.
-The Company's only element of other comprehensive loss in all periods presented, other than its net loss, was unrealized gains and losses on available-for-sale securities.
+Comprehensive income (loss) includes net income (loss) as well as changes in stockholders' equity that result from transactions and economic events other than those with stockholders.
+The Company's only element of other comprehensive income (loss) in periods presented was unrealized gain or loss on available-for-sale securities.